theothernt/GitHubActionsWindowsApp/README.md

-# GitHubActionsWindowsApp
- A repo for testing with GitHub Actions + Windows Apps
+# GitHub Actions - Windows App

+A couple of blank Windows apps for testing out various CI options.

+Nothing to see here!